How To Install An Outdoor TV

 When it comes to electricity, make sure to use weatherproof power outlets.
 Even if the installation is completely covered, moisture from dew and condensation can be an issue.

-It is not recommended to run cables through the air from, say, the roof to a pole or tree.
+It is not recommended to run cables through the air from the roof to a pole or tree.
 This could be dangerous if the cable falls or breaks.
 Under the ground or along a wall is always the safest option for cable runs.
 Another precaution is to use wires and connectors with UV protection.

 Outdoor TV Mount